masonfmatthews/rails_assignments/assignments/wallet/README.md

 Add more statistics to the dashboard page, including the following:

-* The total number of transactions on the account.
 * The total amount spent in the current calendar month
 * The total amount spent in the prior calendar month
 * The total number of transactions in the current calendar month